Weiennn/lifehack2_25/README.md

 #### Running the Application

-You need to run both the server and the client applications concurrently.
+You need to run both the server and the client applications.

 1.  **Start the Server:**
     Open a new terminal window, navigate to the server directory, and start the server.
     ```bash
     cd lifehack2_25/server
-    npm run dev # For development with nodemon (auto-restarts on file changes)
+    npm run dev
-    # or npm start # For production
     ```
     The server will be running at `http://localhost:3001`.